rusty1s/pytorch_sparse/README.md

 pip install torch-scatter torch-sparse
 ```

-When running in a docker container without nvidia driver, PyTorch needs to evaluate the compute capabilities and may fail.
+When running in a docker container without NVIDIA driver, PyTorch needs to evaluate the compute capabilities and may fail.
 In this case, ensure that the compute capabilities are set via `TORCH_CUDA_ARCH_LIST`, *e.g.*:

 ```
-export TORCH_CUDA_ARCH_LIST = "6.0 6.1 7.2+PTX 7.5+PTX"
+export TORCH_CUDA_ARCH_LIST="6.0 6.1 7.2+PTX 7.5+PTX"
 ```

 ## Functions